Prem-Kumar-Dev/SIHMain2025/readme.md

-Of course.
-A well-structured `README.md` is essential for a project of this scale, especially when collaborating with AI-powered tools like Copilot.
-It provides the necessary context, architecture, and roadmap for development.
 # Maximizing Section Throughput Using AI-Powered Precise Train Traffic Control

 This project targets an intelligent decision-support system to assist section controllers with real-time precedence and crossing decisions, maximizing throughput and minimizing delays.
 It combines operations research (OR) and AI.